OctopusDeploy/People/Software-Engineering/L4-Lead-Software-Engineer.md

 - I contributed to shaping a pitch, identified risks and appropriate scoping, that helped us ship value to customers as soon as possible, and meet the team's objectives over one or more cycles.
 - I was comfortable building a product vision based on the needs of multiple customers.
 - In delivering a pitch, I used the "scope hammer" judiciously, to maintain high quality while shipping as much value as possible to users within a cycle.
-- I ensured that appropriate time is allocated to validate our assumptions and test our designs with customers.
+- I ensured that appropriate time was allocated to validate our assumptions and test our designs with customers.

 </details>